rawsuppliers/plusma-racks/readme.md

 Compatabile with Ableton Live Suite 11.

+## Drum Maker
-## Snare, Kick, Hihat and Rim Maker
+### Snare, Kick, Hihat, Shaker and Rim

-Make drumsounds by turning the Macros controlling Operators or Wavetables and some effects.
+Drumsounds made with Operators, Wavetables and some effects.
+Can be controlled via Macros.

-You can also use the random function of the Instrument Rack to randomize a drumsound.
+Randomize Drumsounds by clicking the Radomize button of the Instrument Rack.

 In Instrument Rack Snapshots i saved some Presets.